red/web-redlake/content/en/careers/_index.md

 date: 2018-10-26T20:15:13.572Z
 description: 'Did you take the Red pill, or the blue pill?'
 ---
-Redlake Technologies (formerly Fullstack Technologies) is a small, dynamic company on a mission to prove that we can provide development tools, technologies, and services that are easier to use, less expensive to operate, and more flexible.
+Redlake Technologies (formerly Redlake Technologies) is a small, dynamic company on a mission to prove that we can provide development tools, technologies, and services that are easier to use, less expensive to operate, and more flexible.
 With a foundation built on open source Red Language technologies, we want to show that companies can win by joining the fight against software complexity.

 A lot of companies say they're different, in hip and trendy ways.
 We're not like that, but we are very different.
 We value old-school sensibilities, and aren't afraid to build things from the ground up, rather than just looking for packages and copy-pasting code.
 Hard work is its own reward for us, along with getting to use the technology we build and love.